yogsototh/Scratch/multi/blog/SVG-and-m4-fractals.md

 en: Happy!
 Happy!
 Joy!
 Joy!
 fr: Ô joie !

-en: Unfortunately, %xml was a format mean to transfert structured data.
+en: Unfortunately, %xml was made to transfert structured data.
 en: Not a format a human should see or edit directly.
 en: The sad reality is %xml syntax is simply verbose and ugly.
 en: Most of the time it shouldn't be a problem, as nobody should see it.